Slugger70/Notes/galaxy_17.01_upgrade.md

 `./run.sh --pid-file=main.pid --log-file=main.log --daemon`

 Everything should work!
-(Except Genomespace but this can be fixed by reapplying the diff below...)
+(Except Genomespace but this can be fixed by reapplying the diff below...) **NOTE: This bit has yet to be tested...**

 ```diff
 diff --git a/client/galaxy/scripts/mvc/tool/tool-genomespace.js b/client/galaxy/scripts/mvc/tool/tool-genomespace.js